v1j4y/cmake-workshop/content/motivation.rst

 - When things stop working, then it can be difficult for beginners to know where to look and where to edit.
-- For larger development teams it is yet another tool: the "better" tool we don't know compared to the "worse" tool that everybody understands.
+- For larger development teams it is yet another tool: the "better" tool we don't know compared to the familiar tool that everybody understands.